Kai Forbath: Professional career

-Dallas Cowboys
+Dallas Cowboys (first stint)

-Although he was projected as the second-best kicker in the 2011 NFL Draft, Forbath was not selected in the Draft.
-Alex Henery ended up being the only kicker selected in the draft that year.
-On August 2, Forbath was signed by the Dallas Cowboys as an undrafted free agent, but because he had a pre-existing quad injury that did not allow him to practice and that would take a lengthy time to heal, he was immediately placed on the active non-football injury list.
+Although he was projected as the second-best kicker in the 2011 NFL draft, Forbath was not selected.
+On August 2, 2011, he was signed by the Dallas Cowboys as an undrafted free agent, but because Forbath had a pre-existing quad injury that did not allow him to practice and that would take a lengthy time to heal, Forbath was immediately placed on the active non-football injury list.
 At the time, the Cowboys had an open competition for the placekicker job and were covering themselves in case a player did not emerge from the four kickers they had in training camp at one time.

-On August 30, he was placed on the Non-Football Injury list, so he would not count towards the first 80-player cut and later towards the 53-player limit.
-The performance of fellow rookie Dan Bailey made the Cowboys decide to keep Forbath on the NFI list during all of the regular season.
+On August 30, Forbath was placed on the Non-Football Injury list, so he would not count towards the first 80-player cut and later towards the 53-player limit.
+The performance of fellow rookie Dan Bailey made the Cowboys decide to keep Forbath on the NFI list for the entire regular season.

 On April 16, 2012, Forbath was waived by the Cowboys, having never participated in a practice with the team.